Keep our news free from ads and paywalls by making a donation to support our work!

 The university itself said it would “become a forge of elites for the entire Intermarium region”, referring to the area of Central and Eastern Europe between the Baltic, Black and Adriatic Seas.

-According to data obtained by broadcaster TVP, in the years 2022-2023, the college received over 4.6 million zloty in funding from the education ministry, despite the fact that it enrolled only 15 full-time students for its first two academic years.
+According to data obtained by state broadcaster TVP, in the years 2022-2023, the college received over 4.6 million zloty in funding from the education ministry, despite the fact that it enrolled only 15 full-time students for its first two academic years.
 Most of those subsequently did not complete their studies.

 W przeliczeniu na studenta to więcej niż czesne na Harvardzie.